jbq/pkg-salt/doc/topics/cloud/aws.rst

       # Specify whether to use public or private IP for deploy script.
       #
       # Valid options are:
-      #     private_ips - The salt-master is also hosted with EC2
+      #     private_ips - The salt-cloud command is run inside the EC2
-      #     public_ips - The salt-master is hosted outside of EC2
+      #     public_ips - The salt-cloud command is run outside of EC2
       #
       ssh_interface: public_ips

+      # Optionally configure the Windows credential validation number of
+      # retries and delay between retries.
+This defaults to 10 retries
+      # with a one second delay betwee retries
+      win_deploy_auth_retries: 10
+      win_deploy_auth_retry_delay: 1

       # Set the EC2 access credentials (see below)
       #
       id: HJGRYCILJLKJYG